Dutch Harbor

 Dutch Harbor is a harbor on Amaknak Island in Unalaska, Alaska.
-It was the location of the Battle of Dutch Harbor in June 1942, and was one of the few sites in the United States to be subjected to aerial bombardment by a foreign power during World War II.
-It was also one of the few sites, besides the attack on Pearl Harbor in Hawaii, in incorporated U.S. territory to be bombed by the Japanese in the war.
+It was the location of the Battle of Dutch Harbor in June, 1942 when the Imperial Japanese Navy attacked it just seven months after the attack on Pearl Harbor in Hawaii.
+To this day, it remains one of the few sites in the United States to be subjected to an aerial bombardment by a foreign power.

 Dutch Harbor is now the home of an important fishing industry.

+History

 Russian to American

-Druzhinin, the commander of the Russian ship Zakharii I Elisaveta, is credited for discovering the deep-water harbor now known as Dutch Harbor.
+Druzhinin, the commander of the Russian ship Zakharii I Elisaveta, is credited with discovering the deep-water harbor now known as Dutch Harbor.

 Dutch Harbor is located within the Aleutian Islands of Alaska, more precisely on Amaknak Island in the Fox Islands.
-A mile long spit extending from the northeast end of Amaknak Island makes Dutch Harbor a natural port, protecting ships from the waves and currents of the Bering Sea, although winds off the Bering Sea have tossed shipments from decks of ships.
+A mile-long spit extending from the northeast end of Amaknak Island makes Dutch Harbor a natural port, protecting ships from the waves and currents of the Bering Sea, although winds off the Bering Sea have tossed shipments from decks of ships.
 Dutch Harbor is close to some of the richest fishing in the world, and it is ice-free.

 The native people are known as Aleut.
 When the Russians arrived, they exploited the Aleut by taxing them in fur pelts.

-The Aleut accepted the Russian Orthodox Church because it offered them support and educated their children.

 The Russian-American Company operated from 1799 through the mid-1800s.
 It used Dutch Harbor in the transport of goods, mainly seal and sea otter fur.

 In 1867, Russia sold Alaska to the United States.

 Fur was the main export in Alaska after the United States took control.
 Hutchinson, Kohl, & Company of San Francisco took over the assets of the Russian America Company in 1867, but it sold out in 1868, to the Alaska Commercial Company.

 A decline in the sea otter population slowed trade in 1895.

 The year 1897 brought a crowd of potential prospectors looking to get rich from the Alaska gold rush.